graciellehigino/ms_stop_stacking_sdms/manuscript.md

 could expect to find the same pool of species that are able to live in a certain region, even if populations fluctuated at a smaller temporal scale.
-This is because the cumulative effect of small scale variation on climate, population dynamics and habitat suitability itself result in macroecological outcomes such as combinations of extinction and cladogenesis, which lead to biodiversity distribution at continental scales.
+This is because the cumulative effect of small scale variation on climate, population dynamics and habitat suitability itself results in macroecological outcomes such as combinations of extinction and cladogenesis, which lead to biodiversity distribution at continental scales.
 Also, abiotic variables are not under the influence of the focus species, which make them statistically safe, and their